crosscompute/crosscompute-environments-ansible/README.md

 These scripts have been tested to work with the following configurations:

-- DigitalOcean

-    - Fedora 25
+- Fedora 25 on DigitalOcean
-    - Ubuntu 16
+- Ubuntu 16.04 on DigitalOcean

 Thanks to [Salah Ahmed](https://github.com/salah93) for prototyping the updated scripts.